CodeTap/angularjs-requirejs-uirouter-lazy-loading-seed/README.md

 This is a small scale application of what can be done to lay the foundation of making a large scale application.

+Credit must be given to [ifyio](http://github.com/ifyio/angularjs-lazy-loading-with-requirejs) since it was his original project taken and expanded upon.
+Adding the use of Ui-Router, Karma Tests Examples, Protractor Tests Examples, and Lazy Loading with Ui-Router was built on the foundation he laid out.

 ## How it works
 A load controller function uses a promise and inserting the controller name into the require function.